-- (a) Replacement of SF6 with Alternate Cover Gas in the Magnesium Industry protocol from the American Carbon Registry (as of May 1, 2016); - (b) Certified Reclaimed HFC Refrigerants and Advanced Refrigeration Systems protocol from the American Carbon Registry (as of May 1, 2016); - (c) Conversion of High-Bleed Pneumatic Controllers in Oil and Natural Gas Systems protocol from the American Carbon Registry (as of May 1, 2016); or - (d) Emission Reduction Measurement and Monitoring Methodology for the Transition to Advanced Formulation Blowing Agents in Foam Manufacturing and Use protocol from the American Carbon Registry (as of May 1, 2016). - (9) Emission reductions derived from one of the activity categories in subsections (3) through (8) of this section and that are from an independent qualified organization recognized by the Energy Facility Site Evaluation Council under RCW 80.70.050. - (10) Emission reductions derived from one of the activity categories in subsections (3) through (8) of this section through a methodology approved by Ecology.
+- (a) Replacement of SF_6 with Alternate Cover Gas in the Magnesium Industry methodology from the American Carbon Registry (using a version approved by that program no later than September 1, 2016); - (b) Emission Reduction Measurement and Monitoring Methodology for Use of Certified Reclaimed HFC Refrigerants and Advanced Refrigeration Systems from the American Carbon Registry (using a version approved by that program no later than September 1, 2016); - (c) Conversion of High-Bleed Pneumatic Controllers in Oil and Natural Gas Systems methodology from the American Carbon Registry (using a version approved by that program no later than September 1, 2016); or - (d) Emission Reduction Measurement and Monitoring Methodology for the Transition to Advanced Formulation Blowing Agents in Foam Manufacturing and Use from the American Carbon Registry (using a version approved by that program no later than September 1, 2016). - (e) Nitric Acid Production Project Protocol from the Climate Action Reserve (using a version approved by that program no later than September 1, 2016). - (9) Emission reductions derived from one of the activity categories in subsections (3) through (8) of this section and that are from an independent qualified organization recognized by the energy facility site evaluation council under RCW 80.70.050. - (10) Emission reductions derived from one of the activity categories in subsections (3) through (8) of this section through a methodology approved by ecology.

-WAC 173-442-170 Limitations on the use of allowances.

-- (1) A covered party may use allowances from external GHG emission reduction programs to generate ERUs when Ecology determines: - (a) The allowances are issued by an established multisector GHG emission reduction program;

-- (b) The covered party is allowed to purchase allowances within that program; and - The allowances are derived from methodologies congruent with chapter 173-441 (c) WAC. - (2) A covered party may demonstrate compliance through the acquisition and use of allowances based on the limitations in this subsection. - A covered party may use allowances for a compliance period consistent with the (a) percentages in Table 3:
+- WAC 173-442-170 Limitations on the use of allowances.
+(1) A covered party may use allowances from GHG emission reduction programs to generate ERUs when ecology determines: - (a) The allowances are issued by an established multisector GHG emission reduction program; - (b) The covered party is allowed to purchase allowances within that program; and - (c) The allowances are derived from methodologies congruent with chapter 173-441 WAC. - (2) A covered party may demonstrate compliance through the acquisition and use of allowances to generate ERUs based on the limitations in this subsection. - (a) A covered party may use a quantity of allowances to generate ERUs for a compliance period that does not exceed the applicable percentage in Table 3 of the covered party's compliance obligation: